dotslashgabut/autopasfoto/README-EN.md

    - **Head Height vs. Box** — the proportion of head height relative to the photo box height.
    - **Top Margin** — the distance from the crown of the head to the box's top edge.
    - **Estimated Hair Above Forehead** — compensation since the forehead landmark point isn't the true crown of the head (hair isn't detected by the model).
-4. The auto-crop result follows whatever **Photo Box Size** is currently set in the "Ukuran Kotak Foto" (Photo Box Size) card — so there's no separate size preset; everything stays consistent with the print layout you're building.
+4. For layouts where every box is the **same** size, the auto-crop result follows whatever **Photo Box Size** is currently set in the "Ukuran Kotak Foto" (Photo Box Size) card — so there's no separate size preset; everything stays consistent with the print layout you're building.
+For layouts with **differently-sized** boxes (Mixed Size / Custom Layout Mixed Size), see the "Auto Crop for Differently-Sized Photo Boxes" subsection below.
 5. The resulting zoom and pan values are fed directly into the main app's built-in crop system (still fully adjustable manually via the usual ⚙ button).

+### Auto Crop for Differently-Sized Photo Boxes (Mixed Size)

+If the layout uses **Mixed Size**, **Mixed Photos + Mixed Size**, or **Custom Layout (Mixed Size)** mode — where photo boxes aren't uniform and each box can have its own size/aspect ratio — Auto Crop Face can still be used, producing a correctly-framed crop for **each** box size, through two paths:

+1. **Per size row, from the "Daftar Ukuran Kotak per Lembar" (Box Sizes per Sheet) card** — each size row (e.g. 30×40mm) in the Sheet-Filling Mode panel has its own **🤖** button.
+Click it to open a Head/Margin/Hair slider panel specific to that row (leave a slider unset and it falls back to the global Auto Crop card's slider value), then press **"🤖 Auto Crop Ukuran W×H mm"**.
+The app scans **every box on every page** whose on-page size matches this row (including boxes rotated 90° by the packing algorithm) and re-crops the assigned photo in each of those boxes to match that row's own aspect ratio — without touching the same photo's crop in any differently-sized box elsewhere.
+The same row also has an **⚙** button for manually setting Zoom/Pan/Rotate applied to every box of that size at once, plus its own reset button.
+2. **Per box selection, from the canvas edit toolbar** — the **🤖 Auto Crop Terpilih** (Auto Crop Selected) button (see "Canvas Edit Toolbar" above) re-crops only the box(es) currently selected on the active page, each using its own size/aspect ratio — useful for a selection that mixes several box sizes at once, or for re-correcting just a subset of boxes.
+The neighboring **⚙ Adjust Terpilih** (Adjust Selected) button gives manual Zoom/Pan/Rotate control over the same selection.

+Because results from both of these paths are stored as **per-box overrides** (rather than overwriting the photo's own global zoom/pan values), the very same photo can be used in several differently-sized boxes across the same layout, and each box keeps its own correct framing independently — none of them overwrite each other.

 Per-photo controls:
 | Button | Function |